 - London College of Fashion - England

-SoAAD faculty also lead summer overseas study programs in locations such Barcelona, Florence, Venice, and Kyoto.
+Eskenazi faculty often lead summer overseas study programs in locations such as Guatemala, Italy, and Japan.

 Scholarships for study abroad are available from the following sources: